These are the five must-know rights of all private sector employees in India guaranteed by various Indian laws:

 5. Timely Payment of Salary

-As per section 5 of the Payment of Wages Act, 1936, the salary must be paid to employees within a timely manner.
+As per section 5 of the Payment of Wages Act, 1936, the salary must be paid to employees in a timely manner.
 If salary is not paid timely, employees can file a complaint before the Labour Commissioner to resolve the dispute.